 There is concerning data from a study looking at the link between ADHD and AUD.
 It showed by age fourteen about twice as many kids with ADHD had reported alcohol use compared to those without ADHD.
 Also, 20-50% of adults with ADHD met the criteria for substance use disorder.

 When both ADHD and a co-occurring substance use disorder are present it is called a dual diagnosis.
-In most cases, the ADHD comes first, and then alcohol misuse follows.
-They may use alcohol as a means of reducing the effects of the ADHD through its relaxant properties.
+In most cases, ADHD comes first, and then alcohol misuse follows.
+They may use alcohol as a means of reducing the effects of ADHD through its relaxant properties.